We are dedicated to helping disadvantaged Nepalese children

 Pauline Gleeson Vice President

 Pauline joined The Asha Team after visiting Nepal early in 2009 with co-founder, Mary-Louise Parkinson.
 Pauline has returned to Nepal regularly after that initial visit and has formed an excellent working relationship with The Asha staff in Kathmandu.
-Pauline became President in 2010 and in 2018 she stepped down from that position.
-She is an active member of the Rotary Club of Moruya and recipient of the Rotary Foundation’s Paul Harris Fellowship in recognition of her work in Nepal.
+Pauline became President in 2010 and after 8 years in that role she stepped down from that position.
+Pauline is an active member of the Rotary Club of Moruya and recipient of the Rotary Foundation’s Paul Harris Fellowship in recognition of her work in Nepal.

 Karen's first involvement with the Asha Foundation was in July 2009 when she and her husband Ken helped write the submission for our joint Rotary Australia World Community Project in Kathmandu.